lqtgen/Training-Program/README.md

 # Training-Program
-Undergraduate Training Program for Innovation and Entrepreneurship（大创）
+Undergraduate Training Program for Innovation and Entrepreneurship